Goat Cheese Pasta Salad

 Instructions

-- Refill medium pot with salted water.
-Add pasta and cook according to package instructions.
+- Bring medium pot of salted water to a boil.
+Add pasta and cook according to package instructions for al dente (see Step 3 before draining).

-- At end of pasta cooking time, transfer 1/4 cup pasta cooking water to bowl with goat cheese mixture and whisk until smooth.
-Transfer half of dressing (about 1/2 cup) to small bowl and refrigerate.
+- Just before draining pasta, transfer 1/4 cup pasta cooking water to bowl with dressing and whisk until creamy and emulsified.
+It will seem a little thin at this point – this is OK.
+Transfer about half of the dressing to a small bowl and refrigerate.

-- Drain pasta and transfer to bowl with remaining dressing; toss until well combined.
-Refrigerate one hour or up to 3 days.
+- Drain pasta and immediately add to bowl with remaining dressing; toss until well combined.
+Refrigerate at least 1 hour or up to 3 days, along with remaining 1/4 of log of goat cheese.

 Liked this a lot!
 Made it with GF pasta and was great (just don’t chill it/ rinse as it toughens the gf pasta.
 I added a handful of a mixture of finely chopped, mint/basil and parsley at the end.
 It was really nice!
 I added the chopped asparagus when 2 minutes left of pasta cooking but make sure you take out 1/4 c of pasta water before (don’t want the asparagus taste!!)